glebite/expansion/README.md

 It is now the expansion of an older tool to monitor university sites in Iran (for now)

 ## Introduction:
 Knowledge is power.
 It just is.
-The Illegal Regime in Iran knows this.
+The Illegal regime in Iran knows this.
 They remember how they enlisted the students back in 1979 to help with the unrest.
 History is repeating but now we can watch for when the government restricts access to the schools.
 This toolset helps with that.
 Fork and improve!!!